 The following list includes best practices for LUIS apps:

 Do define distinct intents

 Make sure the vocabulary for each intent is just for that intent and not overlapping with a different intent.
-For example, if you want to have an app that handle travel arrangements such as airline flights and hotels, you can choose to have these as separate intents or the same intent with entities for specific data inside the utterance.
+For example, if you want to have an app that handles travel arrangements such as airline flights and hotels, you can choose to have these subject areas as separate intents or the same intent with entities for specific data inside the utterance.

 If the vocabulary between two intents is the same, combine the intent, and use entities.

 |Book a flight|

 |Book a hotel|

 "Book a flight" and "Book a hotel" use the same vocabulary of "book a ".
 This format is the same so it should be the same intent with the different words of flight and hotel as extracted entities.